Transocean Marianas: Piper Alpha incident

 In 1988, as Tharos, the vessel operated by Occidental Consortium as a large firefighting, construction, diving support and accommodation vessel equipped with a helicopter and a hospital ship with 22 beds, that rescued survivors from the Piper Alpha oil platform disaster.
 The vessel carried out firefighting on the night of the disaster and supported the fire fighting and well kill operations that led to the extinguishing of the blaze.
 However, flaws in the design of the vessel's extensible rescue arm prevented it from rescuing crew from the platform, while errors in the operation of the water cannon delayed their use.
 Divers from Tharos recovered many bodies from the seabed and from the galley area of Piper Alpha.
 Thaross role in the early hours of the disaster was shown in the 1990 Scottish Television series Rescue.

 2011 Ghana incident

-On July 6, 2011, the Transocean Marianas was evacuated due to it taking on water off the coast of Ghana.
+On July 6, 2011, Transocean Marianas was evacuated due to taking on water off the coast of Ghana.